Oxyfony/UIBundle/README.md

 About
 -----
-Oxygen UI Bundle is an `Oxygen Community <http://oxygen.soletic.org>`_ initiative.
+Oxygen UI Bundle is an [Oxygen Community](http://oxygen.soletic.org) initiative.

 Reporting an issue or a feature request
 ---------------------------------------
-Issues and features requests are tracked in the `GitHub issue tracker <https://github.com/Oxyfony/UIBundle/issues>`_.
+Issues and features requests are tracked in the [GitHub issue tracker](https://github.com/Oxyfony/UIBundle/issues).

 When reporting a bug, it may be a good idea to reproduce it in a basic project built using the Symfony Standard Edition to allow developers of the bundle to reproduce the issue by simply cloning it and following steps.